 One of Nepal’s most commercially valuable and heavily exploited species is Jatamansi Nardostachys grandiflora.
 Between 100-500 tonnes of Jatamansi rhizomes are traded annually for medicinal and cosmetic use.
 This project is working to deliver a locally-appropriate market model for the sustainable and legal trade in CITES-listed species to protect biodiversity and local livelihoods.

-our holistic conservation approach is delivering positive outcomes for Nepal's Jatamansi populations and the alpine ecosystems in which they occur, as well as benefits to the local harvesters who depend on themAnastasiya Timoshyna, Programme Leader - Medicinal and Aromatic Plants
+our holistic conservation approach is delivering positive outcomes for Nepal's Jatamansi populations and the alpine ecosystems in which they occur, as well as benefits to the local harvesters who depend on themAnastasiya Timoshyna, Senior Programme Co-ordinator – Sustainable Trade

 The harvest of Jatamansi in nine Nepalese districts provides at least 15,000 people with an average of 25% of their annual income.
 But Jatamansi populations are declining.

 Habitat loss and overharvesting are the main drivers of this decline, threatening the survival of the species, the ecosystem's wider biodiversity, as well as the livelihoods of harvester communities.
 Concern regarding these declines led to Jatamansi’s inclusion in CITES Appendix II and the IUCN Red List™ to classify the species as Threatened.

 explore the latest materials related to wild plant trade, sustainable harvesting, and FairWild.

 Key to ensuring the longevity of Nepal's Jatamansi trade is the implementation of sustainable trade practices and resource management.